fatliau/ChatRoom_ClientServer/README.md

 # Client User Interface for Chat Server

 ## Project Information
 Implement an user interface for the chat server.
-This GUI has IP, port and name input line, and able to send, receive, and display message according to the server protocol of string format.
+This GUI has IP, port and name input line, and able to broadcast, privatly send, receive, and display messages according to the server protocol of string format.
 ## Environment Requirement
 - Python 3.6
 - PyQt5